jdillard/personal-site/source/_trips/2025-10-30-cutthroat-ski-tour.md

 Since it was out of season for Washington Pass, it seemed nothing on the East side was open, some places shut down early since it was so sleepy.
 Something we didn't really plan for.

-We stopped at the [Mazama Public House](https://oldschoolhousebrewery.com/visit/mazama-public-house/) and ran into the other skiiers that caught up to us and shared stories.
+We stopped at the [Mazama Public House](https://oldschoolhousebrewery.com/visit/mazama-public-house/) and ran into the other skiers that caught up to us and shared stories.
 It sounded like the way they went involved a lot more rocky navigation, so we were happy we went the way we did.